andykuszyk/TrekWars.old/README.md

 ## Getting started
 To get started, just install the jMonkeyEngine and then clone this repo.
 From there, it should be a case of building the project and running the app.

+## Notes on units
+* Throughout the code, the "tpf" value from jMonkeyEngine is used.
+This is the time per frame in float seconds;
+* Where units are referred to, they always in metres;
+    * E.g. acceleration = 1 means 1 metre per second.